How to fix Wi-Fi not working on Mac

 2. Reset Wi-Fi network settings

 This step will reconfigure your existing Wi-Fi settings and launch the network experience from scratch.
-But before you begin, I recommend backing up your Mac with the Time Machine.
+But before you begin, we recommend backing up your Mac with the Time Machine.

 - Turn off Wi-Fi and shut down your browsers.